You may be wondering, “What is CoQ10? Is it a vitamin? Can we consider it a nootropic?”. If so, how does CoQ10 benefit the brain?

 - CoQ10 for Disease Prevention – The combined effects of increasing mitochondria health, and protecting neurons from oxidative stress have been found in numerous studies to prevent Alzheimer’s, Huntington’s, and Parkinson’s disease.
 This is a strong indicator that CoQ10 is excellent for overall brain health.

 - CoQ10 for Depression – Plasma levels of CoQ10 have been found to be over 50% lower in people suffering from depression.
 The lower energy levels that can result from CoQ10 deficiency typically make depression worse.
-This means low CoQ10 levels can be used as a marker to treat depression with CoQ10 supplementation.
+CoQ10 supplementation can help reverse these effects.

 Granted, CoQ10 is not the most powerful nootropic.
 It’s better known for it’s ability to help with overall vitality, and perhaps help turn back the clock.